Aadhavan1202/M1_Quiz_Game/1_Requirements/README.md

-    * What: Phonelog Management
+    * What: Quiz game

-    * Where: Industries,Companies
+    * Where: personal devices

-    * When: Need for MAnaging
+    * When: For entertainment

-    * How: Recieves Data Form the Admin and Gives the List Of Data
+    * Whom: Anyone with a personal digital devices

+    * How: asks player pre-defined questions and receive their answers